• Skip to main content

 The one exception was a friend who had dropped out of church-ministry at age 56.
 He said, “For 16 years I ignored taking extended time away.
 I think if I’d taken regular time away, I’d still be in ministry.”

-Right now you pastors of small and medium churches are thinking, “Yeah, but these guys all are from large churches.
+Right now you may be thinking, “Yeah, but those guys are all from large churches.
 I can’t afford to take extended time away!”

 Senior pastors carry a spiritual burden and work load that is different from other professions.
-According to Fuller, Barna, and PastoralCare Inc, 50% of pastors are so discouraged they would leave ministry if they had another way of making a living.
-That’s staggering.
+According to Barna, as of 2022, just 52 percent of pastors are “very satisfied” with jobs.
+That’s down from 72% of pastors in 2015 who felt “very satisfied”.

 Every preaching pastor needs time away to recharge.
 No one can preach well from an empty bucket.
 But the real reason to get away isn’t to skip a few weeks of message preparation.
 The real reason is because of the weight of ministry – the spiritual weight of the cares of all the people you shepherd.